 Approved CES Course Electives Outside of the College of Letters and Science

 Although the following courses may count as credits toward the CES major requirements, they do not count to satisfy the advanced L&S credits requirement for the degree.
-Consult the program coordinator before enrolling any of these courses.
+Consult the Coordinator before enrolling in any of these courses.